Chinese Special Collections

 The Chinese Special Collections are part of the Asian Library.
 Items can be consulted at the Special Collections Reading Room.

 After the foundation of the library of the Sinological Institute in 1930 a number of Chinese and Sino-Western manuscripts (and 11 early printed books) remained in the central library building, kept in the Oriental manuscripts collection (partly Yao MSS), in the Royal Academy loan collection (Acad.
 223-230) and in the BPL collection (papers of the Dutch sinologists Hoffmann, Schaalje and De Grijs).
-For more information see the collection guide: Collection Chinese and Sino-Western manuscripts and early printed books.
+For more information see the collection guide: Collection Chinese and Sino-Western manuscripts.

 This collection contains a large part of the library of the Dutch sinologist, diplomat and writer of detective stories Robert Hans van Gulik 高羅佩 (1910-1967).
 This collection is best known for its old Chinese fiction (novels), books on music (qin) and art, but it also comprises special editions such as old Japanese block-prints of Chinese works, and Chinese and Japanese studies.
 It also contains several congshu.
 The 757 titles (excluding congshu) can be found in the online catalogue; shelfmarks begin with “SINOL.
 Gulik”.
 For more information see the collection guide: Collection Robert Hans van Gulik.